Spirit-Filled Church Services

 Let it all be “to the Lord”.

-•• A teaching of God’s Word.
+- •• A teaching of God’s Word.
 I once did an exhaustive study of all forms of the words “preach” and “teach” in the New Testament.
-What I discovered was this general pattern: We are to preach the Gospel to the lost and teach the fullness of God’s Word to the saved.
+What I discovered was this general pattern: We are to preach the Gospel to the lost and teach the fullness of the Word of God to the saved.
 In short, preach to lost people, so that they may be saved and then come under consistent teaching of the fullness of God’s Word.

 1 Corinthians 2:13 “This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, expressing spiritual truths in spiritual words.”

-•• In our Spirit-filled church services, I take that responsibility to you, the church, very seriously — that is, to teach you spiritual truths “in words taught by the Spirit”.
+- •• In our church services, I take that responsibility to you very seriously — that is, to teach you spiritual truths “in words taught by the Spirit”.

 2 Timothy 2:7 “Reflect on what I am saying [Paul was saying God’s Word], for the Lord will give you insight into all this.”